Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Experiment Settings and Results

-\textbf{AlphaMatting.com Benchmark}: The submitted methods on this benchmark~\cite{rhemann2009perceptually} are ranked by the averaged ranking over 24 alpha matte estimations according to different metrics.
-In Table~\ref{tab:alphamatting}, our Non-Local Matting with Refinement achieves the best SAD result among the state-of-the-art methods on the alphamatting.com benchmark at the time of submission as well as satisfactory performance on the other three metrics at the same time\footnote{Please refer to the supplementary materials for visual comparison and more quantitative results}.

-\textbf{Distinctions-646 Benchmark}: Qiao~\etal establish the Distinctions-646 dataset, consisting of 646 diversified foreground images~\cite{qiao2020attention} which is more miscellaneous than AIM.
+\textbf{Distinctions-646 Benchmark}: Qiao et al. establish Distinctions-646 dataset, consisting of 646 diversified foreground images~\cite{qiao2020attention}.
 Following the same composition rule as AIM, we synthesize 59,600 images for training and 1,000 images for testing.
-The Table~\ref{tab:distinction} shows the quantitative comparison between our approach and baseline.
+The Table~\ref{tab:distinction} compares our approach with HAttMatting~\cite{qiao2020attention} and Deep Image Matting (DIM).
 Our JI approach with either fusion technique exceeds HAttMatting and Deep Image Matting in SAD and Conn metrics by a solid margin.
-The Fig.~\ref{fig:joint} (b) indicates that, after the refinement module and the secondary fusion, much deterioration part of coarse matte is removed, which mainly benefits from our network architecture design.
-Net-T captures a three-region distribution overview.
-Net-M focuses on handling unknown region Net-T previously assigns.
-Hence, the entire system exhibits the ability to capture subtle, sophisticated, and comprehensive texture details.
+The Fig.~\ref{fig:joint} indicates that, after refinement module and the secondary fusion, much deterioration part of coarse matte is removed, which mainly benefits from our semantic-guided network architecture design.
+Considering a scenario where there is an image whose potential target foreground objects are non-salient or occluded with other equally-conspicuous objects in variegated backgrounds, common trimap-free matting~\cite{zhang2019late,qiao2020attention} that leverages a single RGB image as input is struggling for which object should be extracted.
+However, our JI strategy smartly decomposes automatic matting into two steps and circumvents this drawback.